MichaelHeaton/homelab-infra/docs/01-Hardware.md

 - Managed switches from UniFi, Cisco, or Netgear are recommended.
 - Software options such as UniFi (default in this lab), pfSense, or OPNsense can handle routing and firewall duties.
-- Use RJ45 with Cat6 or better for copper; SFP/SFP+ modules and fiber for higher speeds or longer distances.
+- Use RJ45 (Ethernet connector) with Cat6 or better for copper; SFP/SFP+ modules and fiber for higher speeds or longer distances.
 - Port forwarding and firewall rules are essential for secure external access.
 - Consider PoE (Power over Ethernet) capable switches if you plan to power APs or cameras.

-### Validation
+#### Validation

 - [ ] I have reviewed VLAN segmentation best practices.
 - [ ] I have identified networking hardware that supports my VLAN and performance requirements.
 - [ ] I understand how to configure port forwarding and firewall rules.

----
+> 🏆 Achievement Unlocked: Network pathways established!

-## Lab 5: Domain Names and SSL Certificates
+### 1.5 Domain Names and SSL Certificates

-### Description

 Domain names allow external and internal access to homelab services.
-This lab reviews public and private domain usage and SSL certificate considerations.
+This lab reviews public and private domain usage and SSL (Secure Sockets Layer) certificate considerations.

 ### Key Points

 - Public domain names require valid SSL certificates (e.g., via Let's Encrypt or Cloudflare DNS-01).
 - Private domains often use self-signed certificates or internal certificate authorities (CAs), requiring client configuration.
 - Choose domain types based on access scope and security needs.
-- SSL/TLS certificates should be automated where possible using ACME clients.
+- SSL/TLS certificates should be automated where possible using ACME (Automated Certificate Management Environment) clients.

-### Validation
+#### Validation

 - [ ] I understand the difference between public and private domain names.
 - [ ] I have planned for SSL certificate acquisition or management.
 - [ ] I know how to configure certificates for secure connections.

----
+> 🏆 Achievement Unlocked: Domain identity claimed!

-## Lab 6: Public IP and Dynamic DNS
+### 1.6 Public IP and Dynamic DNS

-### Description

 Remote access to your homelab requires a static public IP or dynamic DNS service.
 This lab covers verifying your public IP and assessing internet speed.